Phyks/timeline.js/README.md

 * `rounded` : true / false to use splines to smoothen the graph or not
 * `x_callback` : callback function to call to get texts for the x legend.
 Not yet implemented

+_Note :_ One Timeline object corresponds to one holder.

-Then, you can add as many graphs as you want, with `Timeline.addGraph(NAME, COLOR);` where COLOR must be a valid CSS color.
+Then, you can add as many graphs as you want, with `tl.addGraph(NAME, COLOR);` where COLOR must be a valid CSS color.
-And you can add points using `Timeline.addPoints(GRAPH_NAME, POINTS);`.
+And you can add points using `tl.addPoints(GRAPH_NAME, POINTS);`.
 Points is an array of point objects, which are of the type `{'x': ABSCISSA, 'y': ORDINATE, 'label': LABEL}`.
 LABEL is the text to display in the infobox when the mouse is over the point.
 You can use '%x' and '%y' in labels and they will be automatically replaced by the coordinates.
 You can also use `<sup>` and `<sub>` HTML tags.
 You can add another (optional) element `click` which must be a ffunction to bind to onclick event on this point.

-_Note_ : You don't have to sort the points inside a same list of points in a Timeline.addGraph call.
+_Note_ : You don't have to sort the points inside a same list of points in a tl.addGraph call.
 They will be sorted for you.
-But, if you call Timeline.addPoints multiple times, you must sort the points yourself between each call.
+But, if you call tl.addPoints multiple times, you must sort the points yourself between each call.
 The script won't do it for you and it will result in weird graphs if you don't do it.

-Finally, you can draw the Timeline with `Timeline.draw();`.
+Finally, you can draw the timeline with `tl.draw();`.

 ## Other functions

-* `Timeline.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
+* `tl.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
-* `Timeline.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.
+* `tl.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.

 ## License